Climate Adaptation Research Program

 • 33 applied research projects implemented across 11 countries in the African cohort alone, supporting 125+ scholars from 10 universities

-• 500+ universities across Latin America and the Caribbean represented at the regional launch
+• 500+ universities across Latin America and the Caribbean represented at the regional launch through the CSUCA network and partnership with additional university networks in the region

 • 100+ organizations and partners engaged

-Convenings & Learning
+Convening & Learning

 • Six in-person, multi-day workshops delivered across Africa, Guatemala, and Arizona